Petr Ton

-Petr Ton (born 8 October 1973) is Czech former professional ice hockey winger.
+Petr Ton (born 8 October 1973) is a Czech former professional ice hockey winger.

 Ton played in the Czech Extraliga for HC Kladno, HC Sparta Praha and HC Kometa Brno.
 He also played in the Finnish SM-liiga for Jokerit, Blues, JYP and Oulun Kärpät.

 Ton won the Czech Extraliga championship in 2006 and 2007 with Sparta Praha.
 In 2006-07 season Ton played 67 games and scored 36 goals in Czech Extraliga for HC Sparta Praha.

 In 2018 he supports WBHF and Masters WBHFC.